mariiaan/NoMoreCrash/README.md

 # NoMoreCrash

 NoMoreCrash is a Windows CLI tool designed to disable Win32 exception handling for a target process.

+It is excellent at handling artihmatic exceptions (like dividing by 0) or out-of-bounds writes/reads.
 Note that this tool does **not** handle abnormal terminations, such as those caused by `std::abort`.

 The tool requires the same or higher privileges than the target process.
 For instance, you need user-level privileges to target processes like `explorer.exe` but administrator rights if you're targeting system processes (which is not recommended).